webmd/EasyMongoReplication/README.md

 ##About
 This purpose of this program is to provide a better way to replicate MongoDB sharded clusters across different data centers.

+The program allows for seperate clusters to maintain identical datasets with completely different internal configurations.

+This program provides an alternative to annoyingly complex replicaset/config server configuration across datacenters.

+In a DR scenario, this program allows for easy Master/slave switching and turns DR into a "1 click process"

 This program is written in Python.

 ##Usage